slash071/Atlas/src/chapter_01/chapter_01.md

 ## What is Markdown

-It is a writing format as supposed to a publishing format like HTML or PDF.
+It's a writing format as supposed to a publishing format like HTML or PDF.
 Writing format is the original source for a writing document like a blog post.
-Markdown is based in plain text/human-readable.
+Markdown is based on plain text/human-readable.
-As a minimal markup language it provides a simple, compact syntax (formatting) so it doesn't get in the way of your content.
+As a minimal markup language, it provides a simple, compact syntax (formatting) so it doesn't get in the way of your content.

 Markdown is a lightweight open source markup language that you can use